Prana Pets: Guide To Cushing’s Disease in Dogs

 Food is medicine—and your dog’s, too.
 Cushing’s disease in dogs can be a scary thing to deal with as an owner and as a dog; but luckily, a dog’s food has the ability to heal its Cushing’s disease symptoms over the course of its life.
 Since there is no cure, treatment must represent a holistic lifestyle change in order for a dog with Cushing’s to live symptom-free.
-The proper diet must be accompanied by specific herbs that have been found to relieve the symptoms of Cushing’s disease in dogs.
+The proper diet for Cushing's in dogs must be accompanied by specific herbs that have been found to relieve the symptoms of Cushing’s disease in dogs.

 A dog should not have to suffer any more pain or discomfort while bearing this disease as they age.
 Even the tests for Cushing’s disease at the veterinarian can be a burden on their bodies.
 If a dog has not been tested but is suspected to have Cushing’s disease, Prana Pets Adrenal Support and Prana Pets Cushing’s Support for the Immune System can still be safely taken as a precaution and serves as a nourishing supplement regardless.

 Prana Pets’ natural remedies bridge the gap between the daily nutritional aspect of healing symptoms and the effective medicine it takes to truly keep symptoms at bay in the long term.
 Prana Pets serves to provide dog owners and dogs with peace of mind, so that they may be free of the problems that arise from the use of pharmaceutical drugs for Cushing’s disease.